Master of Business Administration (MBA)

 The MBA curriculum is structured around the four perspectives of the Balanced Scorecard Framework - Financial, Customer, Process and Employee.
 You'll complete core courses in each perspective area to gain the breadth to think comprehensively about effective businesses.
 And you will also choose two elective courses to gain depth and hone skills in an area of specialization.
 An integrated capstone experience will enrich your degree with a cumulative, meaningful, practical project.

 Our MBA faculty and students are part of the fabric of the community.
 Faculty includes both academic experts and local business leaders with proven records of success in their fields.

-The School of Business at Edgewood College is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) and the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC).
+The School of Business at Edgewood College is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) and the Higher Learning Commission.

 Flexibility – Balance work, home and school.

 The Edgewood College Evening MBA program is designed for working professionals so you can study without interrupting your career.

 - Courses offered on campus or online